gustavonp/roo-recipes/content/recipes/homemade-peanut-butter.md

   </div>
   <div>
     <blockquote>
-      Although peanut butter is not an uncommon thing in the supermarket, making your own is, in fact, twice as easy.
+      Although peanut butter is not uncommon in the supermarket, making your own is, in fact, twice as easy.
     </blockquote>
   </div>
 </div>